procitec/qt/qtwebengine/src/3rdparty/chromium/testing/libfuzzer/libprotobuf-mutator.md

 ## Write a fuzz target for code that accepts protobufs

 This is almost as easy as writing a standard libFuzzer-based fuzzer.
-You can look at [override_lite_runtime_plugin_test_fuzzer] for an example of a working example of this (don't copy the line adding "//testing/libfuzzer:no_clusterfuzz" to additional_configs).
+You can look at [lpm_test_fuzzer] for an example of a working example of this (don't copy the line adding "//testing/libfuzzer:no_clusterfuzz" to additional_configs).
 Or you can follow this walkthrough:

 Start by creating a fuzz target.
 This is what the .cc file will look like: